bpelto/bpelto.github.io/research/index.md

 ### Hydrologic change in mountain catchments

 My current research project at UBC with Dan Moore is titled "_Cumulative effects of climate and land cover change on river flows in mountain catchments_".
 We are studying the Bridge headwater catchment of the Bridge River, where the 75 km2 Bridge Glacier is located.
-I recently presented a poster on this research at the AGU conference that can be downloaded here: .
+I recently presented a poster on this research at the AGU conference: [Poster PDF](/research/Pelto_Moore_2021-AGU.pdf).

 ### Glaciological and geodetic mass balance